db-ux-design-system/core-web/build-power-apps/README.md

 # Microsoft Power Apps

-We generate components for Power Apps via mitosis and a custom plugin.
+We generate components for Power Apps via Mitosis and a custom plugin.
 The base for Power Apps are "React Components" with a `.ts` wrapper file and a `.xml` description file.

 ## The magic

-We have a custom mitosis plugin under `packages/components/plugins/power-apps` .
-This plugin uses the mitosis `useMetadata` hook to automate the building process for Power Apps components.
+We have a custom Mitosis plugin under `packages/components/plugins/power-apps` .
+This plugin uses the Mitosis `useMetadata` hook to automate the building process for Power Apps components.
 For example inside `packages/components/src/components/button/button.lite.tsx` we have this metadata (all [property types](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/manifest-schema-reference/property#remarks) are provided by Microsoft):

 ```tsx